Presenting Medieval Research (5 ECTS)

 The course is open to research MA students in their second year and PhD students.

 N.B.
-Please note that the visit to and presentation at the IMC is an integral part of the course, but the research school cannot cover the costs of registration, accommodation and board, or travel.
+Please note that the visit to and presentation at the IMC is an integral part of the course, but the research school cannot cover the costs of registration, accommodation and board.
+There is limited funding available for those who travel by train.
 Please enquire (in time) at your own institution or elsewhere for financial support.

 Dr S. Meeder (Nijmegen): firstname.lastname@example.org